ayushraistudio/exam-portal/README.md

-# 🚀 ExamPortal - Secure Online Examination System
+# 🚀 ExamPorta - Secure Online Examination System

-**ExamPortal** is a robust, full-stack web application designed to bridge the gap between Institutes (Admins) and Students.
+**ExamPorta** is a robust, full-stack web application designed to bridge the gap between Institutes (Admins) and Students.
 It allows institutes to conduct secure, live, and open exams while providing students with a seamless testing interface, real-time results, and performance analytics.

 Built with **React.js** and powered by **Firebase**.